davidgouge/react-learning/README.md

 This repository is for me to learn React.

+A GitHub Action is used to automatically build and deploy the solution to GitHub Pages.
+The site is here: [davidgouge.github.io/react-learning](https://davidgouge.github.io/react-learning/)

 I'm going to add pages that demonstrate the following:

 - [ ] Routing